getsops/sops/README.rst

 <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html>`_
 documentation has full details on how this needs to be configured on AWS's side.

-From the point of view of ``sops``, you only need to specify the role a KMS key must assume alongside its ARN, as follows:
+From the point of view of SOPS, you only need to specify the role a KMS key must assume alongside its ARN, as follows:

 .. code:: yaml